 Column 4 gives the depth to water during the base reference (predevelopment) year where that information is available.
 Depending on the area of the state, the base reference year is 1940, 1944, or 1950.
-These are the earliest predevelopment years (before significant irrigation withdrawals of ground water) for which significant amounts of water-table data are available.
+These are the earliest predevelopment years (before significant irrigation withdrawals of ground water) for which a significant amount of water-table data is available.